Sterling joins Manchester City for record fee

 LONDON Manchester City made Raheem Sterling the most expensive English player in history when they completed a deal for the 20-year-old forward on Tuesday, rubber-stamping an acrimonious end to his Liverpool career.

-City paid 49 million pounds for Sterling, according to media reports, with the England international signing a five-year contract at the Etihad Stadium.
+City paid 49 million pounds ($76.4 million) for Sterling, according to media reports, with the England international signing a five-year contract at the Etihad Stadium.

 The pacy winger will fly out to join his new team mates, who are on a pre-season tour in Australia.